i05nagai/memorandum/language/english_speaking.md

 * influence
     * You're a bad influence on her
 * put
+    * put simply
+        * Put simply, auser on a 99% reliable smartpone cannot tell the difference between 99.99% and 99.999% service reliability
     * The theory behind how a tool is supposed to work and the realities of putting it into practice are often at odds with each toher
     * put something through
         * Could you put me through to customer services, please?